practicalli/clojure-cli-config/README.md

 clojure -T:search/outdated > outdated.org
 ```

-> antq can also be installed as a separate tool (this is not part of practicalli/clojure-deps-edn yet)
+> Pull Requests from `:search/outdated` cannot be accepted unless full testing of every change can be demonstrated

 ## Using Practicalli clojure-deps-edn